 Logan Village Museum and Local History Centre is a great place to find out about the history of Logan Village and its environs.

 The City of Logan's best-known house museum – and one of the city's oldest buildings – is Mayes Cottage at Kingston.
 The Mayes family played a significant role in local history, building this cottage in 1887.
 The property is nestled on a hill in Kingston, with lush gardens and a surprisingly tranquil atmosphere.
 It’s open every Thursday and Friday 10.30am to 4pm.
 Entry is free and tours are available.

 Public art and heritage trails

-The City of Logan also has self-guided heritage trails you can follow.
+The City of Logan also has self-guided public art and heritage trails you can follow.
 Download or print out the first two in a series of five planned trails that take visitors from Logan Village to Beenleigh (PDF 5552 KB) and Greenbank to Veresdale (PDF 5150 KB), or use the new interactive map to plan your visit.
 The Logan River Tinnie Trail is a great way to explore history on the water, as some of the most significant sites and landmarks are along the Logan River – the lifeblood of early communities.